Rodney Roloff, Senior Mortgage Broker Written by Rodney Roloff

 We maintain relationships with 20+ portfolio lenders specializing in California condos.
 Each has different sweet spots - some love high-rises, others prefer beach communities.

-High-Rise Financing Challenges
+What Are High-Rise Condo Financing Challenges in California?

 High-rise condos present unique financing challenges.
 Higher HOA fees, complex management structures, expensive maintenance requirements, and mixed-use components complicate approvals.